Reecepbcups/local-interchain/WINDOWS.md

 - Execute binary commands such as `tx decode` *[see example](https://github.com/Reecepbcups/local-interchain/blob/main/scripts/api_test.py#L29-L33)*.
 - Store and execute wasm smart contracts *[see example](https://github.com/Reecepbcups/local-interchain/blob/main/scripts/daodao.py)*.
 - Local RPC node + REST API which enables building scripts with any language.
-- Configure chains to be launched within the testing environment, adjusting parameters such as gas options, number of validators, IBC paths, governance params, genesis accounts, and much more.
+- Configure chains to be launched within the testing environment, adjusting parameters such as gas options, number of validators, IBC paths, governance parameters, genesis accounts, and much more.
 - Configure IBC relayers.

 Local Interchain is the optimal playground for developers to flexibly test chain infrastructure and smart contract development.